Jo Kwon: Education

+Business venture

-Jo is the president of the cereal cafe franchise 'Midnight in Seoul', which was founded and owned by actor-singer Yoon Kye-sang and three friends.
+Jo is the president of the cereal cafe franchise Midnight in Seoul, which was founded and owned by actor-singer Yoon Kye-sang and three friends.
 The cafe-cereal-bar was the first of its kind in Seoul and gained popularity amongst K-pop idol singers through word-of-mouth.
 In May 2017, it was announced that the venture would become a franchise and that Jo would be named its president, while Yoon and others would remain official owners.